puja2795/Shop-on/README.md

-## About Meesho
+## About Shop-on
-* Meesho is a social E- commerce platform based in India that allows individuals to start their own online businesses by selling products to their social network.
-Meesho connects suppliers or manufacturers with resellers who then promote and sell those products through social media platforms like WhatsApp, Facebook, and Instagram.
+* Shop-on is a social E- commerce platform based in India that allows individuals to start their own online businesses by selling products to their social network.
+Shop-on connects suppliers or manufacturers with resellers who then promote and sell those products through social media platforms like WhatsApp, Facebook, and Instagram.

 The platform provides tools such as product catalogs, payment and delivery management, and marketing support to its resellers.
-Meesho takes a commission on the sales made through its platform.
+Shop-on takes a commission on the sales made through its platform.

 ## Tech Stack